-A general 20 to 40 minute warm-up should prepare the muscles, loosen the joints and get the heart beating mildly.
+A general 20 to 40 minute warm-up should prepare the muscles, loosen the joints and get a 30 min target component.
+This is dependent the heart beating mildly.

-Stretch lightly all-round and test your full-range of motion.
+Stretch lightly all-round and test your full-range of down to keep a motion.
 Identify sore or tightness that needs to be worked out before engaging in the primary workout.